Formality and Kontsevich--Duflo type theorems for Lie pairs: Formality theorem for Lie pairs

 \begin{theorem}[Kontsevich-Duflo type theorem for Lie pairs] Given a Lie pair $(L,A)$, the map

 is an isomorphism of Gerstenhaber algebras --- the square root of the Todd class

 acts on $\hypercohomology^\bullet_{\CE}(A,\Tpoly{\bullet})$ by contraction. \end{theorem}

-To prove Theorem~\ref{thm:main}, our method is to use Fedosov dg Lie algebroids $\cF\to\cM$ \cite{1605.09656} associated to Lie pairs (see the Appendix for details).
-This is a dg Lie algebroid over the dg manifold $(\cM,Q)$, where $\cM=L[1]\oplus L/A$ and $Q$ is a homological vector field on $\cM$, called the Fedosov differential.
-More precisely, a Fedosov dg Lie algebroid $\cF$ is a dg Lie subalgebroid of the tangent dg Lie algebroid $T_\cM$ of the Fedosov dg manifold $(\cM,Q)$.
-In other words, $\cF$ is the dg Lie algebroid encoding a dg foliation of $(\cM,Q)$.
+To prove Theorem~\ref{thm:main}, we make use of a Fedosov dg Lie algebroid $\cF\to\cM$ associated with the Lie pair $(L,A)$ --- see~\cite{arXiv:1901.04602} and the Appendix for details.
+As recalled earlier in Section~\ref{Angers}, a Fedosov dg Lie algebroid $\cF\to\cM$ encodes a dg foliation of the Fedosov dg manifold $(\cM,Q)$ associated with the Lie pair $(L,A)$